iLVL-Key/FFXI/gearswap/readme.md

 <summary>COR</summary>

+Version 2.0
+- Overhauled DT Override.
+Now called Danger Mode.
+Has 3 states: Auto, On, and Off.
+Auto will automatically layer the Danger set on top of other sets if it detects you are the target of a monster your party is fighting (party must have at least one other player, a party of all trusts will not trigger), disabled after a configurable amount of time has passed.
+On will always layers the Danger gear set on top of other gear sets.
+Off will disable this functionality.
+DT Override and Oh Shit gear sets have been removed and replaced by this system.
+- Added High Accuracy Mobs section.
+These targets automatically use the High Accuracy sets (melee, ranged attacks, and Weapon Skills), regardless of current Gear Mode.
+- Added `AutoGearCheck` option.
+Automatically checks and equips appropriate gear set on player movement.
+- Added `AutoMvmntSpeed` option.
+Automatically equips Movement Speed set on player movement when idle.
+- Added `Impairment` (Salvage) as another form of Amnesia.
+- Adjusted HUD Roll Information to be in italics when the current roll you are working on has the Crooked Cards effect applied to it.
+- Adjusted HUD Roll Information to display an "XI" at the end that when lit up means you have an active 11 roll up (allowing you to strategically bust should you decide).
+- Adjusted Accuracy Mode (Mode 3) to not use the Weapon Skill Accuracy set for magical WSs since they cannot miss.
+- Fixed Weapon Skills not equipping the Weapon Skill Accuracy set in Mode 3 (Accuracy).
+- Fixed Aftermath duration for Armageddon below 119 III Afterglow.
+- Fixed Aftermath duration for level 75 Death Penalty.
+- Fixed Aftermath effect calculations for level 75 and 80/85/90 Death Penalty.
+- Fixed Aftermth: Lv.1 not overwriting itself as it should.
+- Fixed Low MP Notification so that it clears when MP ticks back above the threshold without something else setting a notification.
+- Code efficiency improvements and cleanup.

 Version 1.0
 - Added automatic equipping of Movement Speed set while moving.
 Returns to the currently appropriate set when stationary.
 Does not equip while engaged.
 Allows you to have  a better defensive piece equipped while idle and not moving.
 Can be disabled by simply leaving the set blank and having movement speed in your idle set like usual.
 - Added Ranged Attack W/ Armageddon Aftermath set.